Rudyard Kipling's Jungle Book

-Jungle Book or Rudyard Kipling's Jungle Book is a 1942 independent Technicolor action-adventure film by the Korda brothers, loosely adapted from Rudyard Kipling's The Jungle Book (1894).
-The story centers on Mowgli, a feral young man who is kidnapped by villagers who are cruel to the jungle animals as they attempt to steal a dead king's cursed treasure.
-The film was directed by Zoltán Korda and produced by his brother Alexander, with the art direction by their younger brother Vincent.
-The screenplay was written by Laurence Stallings.
+Jungle Book or Rudyard Kipling's Jungle Book is a 1942 American action-adventure film in Technicolor independently produced by the Korda brothers and loosely adapted from Rudyard Kipling's 1894 story collection The Jungle Book.
+The story centers on Mowgli, a feral youth who is kidnapped by villagers who are cruel to the jungle animals as they attempt to steal a dead king's cursed treasure.
+The film was directed by Zoltan Korda and produced by his brother Alexander, with art direction by their younger brother Vincent.
+The screenplay was adapted by Laurence Stallings.
 The film stars Indian-born actor Sabu as Mowgli.
-Although the film is in the public domain, the master 35mm elements are with ITV Studios Global Entertainment.
-An official video release is currently available via The Criterion Collection.
+Although the film is in public domain, the master 35mm elements are with ITV Studios Global Entertainment.
+An official video release is via The Criterion Collection.

-The cinematography was by Lee Garmes and W. Howard Greene and the music was by Miklós Rózsa.
+The cinematography was by Lee Garmes and W. Howard Greene and the music was by Miklos Rozsa.
 Because of World War II, the Korda brothers moved their filmmaking to Hollywood in 1940, and Jungle Book is one of the films they produced during that Hollywood period.
 The film was a commercial success at the box office.

 Plot

 In an Indian village, Buldeo, an elderly storyteller, is paid by a visiting British memsahib to tell a story of his youth.

-As a younger man, he recalls his village being attacked by Shere Khan the rogue tiger.
+As a younger man, he recalls his village being attacked by Shere Khan the rogue Bengal tiger.
 The attack leads to the death of a man and the loss of the man's child.
 The child is adopted by grey wolves in the jungle and grows to be the wild youth Mowgli.
 Twelve years after, Mowgli is captured by the villagers and taken in by his mother Messua, despite Buldeo's prejudice towards him for being from the jungle.
 He learns to speak and tries to imitate the ways of humans, and becomes friendly with Buldeo's daughter, Mahala.

 When Mowgli and Mahala explore the jungle, they discover a hidden chamber in a ruined palace, containing fabulous wealth.
 Warned by an aged cobra that the wealth brings death, they leave, but Mahala takes one coin as a memento.
 When Buldeo sees the coin, he resolves to follow Mowgli to the site of the treasure.

 Mowgli fights and uses a jambiya knife to kill Shere Khan, with some last minute help from Kaa, the Indian python.
 As he is skinning the body, Buldeo arrives.
 He threatens Mowgli with his hunting rifle to take him to the treasure, but is attacked by Mowgli's friend Bagheera, the black panther.
 Buldeo becomes convinced that Bagheera is Mowgli himself, shape-shifted into panther form.
 He tells the villagers that Mowgli is a witch, as is his mother.
 Mowgli is chained up and threatened with death, but escapes with his mother's help.
 However, she and another villager who tries to defend her are tied up and threatened to be burned for witchcraft.